guypursey/Beth/bot-client/README.md

 ###`timedcheck`###

 *Function.* Currently the main function.
 Reads the log, gets the current filter from the `agendaManager`.
 If there is an input from the log to process, then it will be sent first to `preprocess` and then with other appropriate parameters to `process`.
+One of the parameters is `ioregex` which is created here based on `libraryData.inflect`.

 Results returned by `process` feature `responses` and `deferrals`. `Deferrals` are looped through and each object is placed back in the listed place of `libraryData`.